ishanRepo/DjangoBlog/README.md

 # Blog-App

 Developed a web application to host your blogs.

-Used Django framework for back-end, Deployed the web app on a web server.
+Used Django framework for back-end,

+Deployed the web applicaton on a web server.